burcusayin/grid-based-mllm-landmarks/README.md

 ## Contact

-Burcu Sayın — burcu.sayin@jc-electronics.me — corresponding author.
+Burcu Sayın — burcusayin.w@gmail.com for inquiries about the code.